Wilma A. Lewis: District court service

 In 2011 she was appointed to the District Court of the Virgin Islands.
 In August 2013, she was named to a seven-year term as Chief Judge of the court.
 Her term as Chief Judge ended on April 27, 2021.
+Her 10-year term as District Judge expired in November 2021; but she continued to serve as a "holdover judge" until she or another judge was nominated to a new term.
+She assumed senior status on February 15, 2025.